 You just overclocked your GPU or installed a new hardware component in your PC.
 Is it working?
 Benchmarking is a great way to take a snapshot of your PC’s performance, and the best benchmarking software is often free to use.

 Whether you want to assess how poorly, or how well, your PC is performing, everyone can benefit from a good benchmark.
-Don’t wait until someone else has to benchmark for you in order to troubleshoot an issue!
+Don’t wait until someone else has to benchmark your PC for you in order to troubleshoot an issue!

 Benchmarking software typically allows for overclocking or fan speed settings changes.
 These options allow users to configure hardware changes through software.
 Keep in mind, benchmarking your PC is a bit more complex than simply running software.